Bernardino de Sahagún: Disillusionment with the "spiritual conquest"

 Learning more about Aztec culture, Sahagún grew increasingly skeptical of the depth of the mass conversions in Mexico.
 He thought that many if not most of the conversions were superficial.
 He also became concerned about the tendency of his fellow Franciscan missionaries to misunderstand basic elements of traditional Aztec religious beliefs and cosmology.
 He became convinced that only by mastering native languages and worldviews could missionaries be effective in dealing with the Aztec people.
 He began informal studies of indigenous peoples, their beliefs, and religious practices.

 In the Florentine Codex, Sahagún wrote numerous introductions, addresses "to the reader", and interpolations in which he expresses his own views in Spanish.
 In Book XI, The Earthly Things, he replaces a Spanish translation of Nahuatl entries on mountains and rocks to describe current idolatrous practices among the people.
 "Having discussed the springs, waters, and mountains, this seemed to me to be the opportune place to discuss the principal idolatries which were practiced and are still practiced in the waters and mountains."

 In this section, Sahagún denounces the association of the Virgin of Guadalupe with a pagan Meso-American deity.
 The Franciscans were then particularly hostile to this cult because of its potential for idolatrous practice, as it conflated the Virgin Mary with an ancient goddess.

-At this place [Tepeyac], [the Indians] had a temple dedicated to the mother of the gods, whom they called Tonantzin, which means Our Mother.
-There they performed many sacrifices in honor of this goddess...And now that a church of Our Lady of Guadalupe is built there, they also call her Tonantzin, being motivated by the preachers who called Our Lady, the Mother of God, Tonantzin.
-It is not known for certain where the beginning of this Tonantzin may have originated, but this we know for certain, that, from its first usage, the word means that ancient Tonantzin.
-And it is something that should be remedied, for the correct [native] name of the Mother of God, Holy Mary, is not Tonantzin, but Dios inantzin [Nahuatl for: the Mother of God].
-It appears to be a Satanic invention to cloak idolatry under the confusion of this name, Tonantzin.
-And they now come to visit from very far away, as far away as before, which is also suspicious, because everywhere there are many churches of Our Lady and they do not go to them.
-They come from distant lands to this Tonantzin as in olden times.